 Location: Louisville, KY

 As co-chair of the firm's Torts & Insurance Practice Group, John's national and regional litigation practice focuses on defending complex product liability lawsuits and managing serial litigation.
-His extensive trial experience includes admiralty claims, construction and insurance disputes, intellectual property, and a variety of personal injury matters.
-John has tried cases to jury verdicts in eight states.
+His extensive trial experience includes medical devices, pharmaceuticals, intellectual property, and a variety of personal injury matters.
+John has tried product liability cases to jury verdicts in eight states.

-John also maintains an active appellate practice, representing appellees, appellants, and amicus curiae in state and federal courts.
+John also maintains an active appellate practice, representing appellees, appellants, and amici curiae in state and federal courts.

 One of John's special interests is the application of Daubert criteria to exclude substandard opinion testimony.
 Decisions on this topic include Morehouse v.
 Louisville Ladder, 2004 U.S. Dist.
 LEXIS 21766 (June 28, 2004); Reynolds v.
 Freightliner, 2006 U.S. Dist.
 LEXIS 97244 (June 21, 2006); Hayes v.
 MTD Products, 2007 U.S. Dist.
 LEXIS 66109 (Sept.
 6, 2007); Walker v.
 Louisville Ladder, 2009 U.S. Dist.
 LEXIS 9917 (Feb.
 9, 2009); and Scarvelli v.
 Leatt Corporation, 2013 U.S. Dist.
 LEXIS 98366 (July 15, 2013).

 - In the past five years, lead counsel in jury trials in Ohio, Virginia, Tennessee, Kentucky, and Florida

-- As appellate counsel for a steel products manufacturer, obtained ruling overturning a $5.9 million compensatory and punitive damage verdict arising from alleged metallurgical defects in an agricultural implement
+- Appellate victory for steel products manufacturer overturning a $5.9 million compensatory and punitive damage verdict

 - Briefed and argued Giddings & Lewis v.
 IRI, 348 S.W.3d 729 (2011), the Kentucky Supreme Court decision adopting the Economic Loss Doctrine

 What Clients Say